- Project tools

 source tree).
 This is the type of repository that you would put

 on your server.
 To work on your project, make a non-bare clone

 git clone /path/to/myproject.git

 Now you are ready to start editing files and committing to

 If you want to convert into a non-bare git repository (one

-including a working tree), then you need to make two changes to the
+that includes a working tree), then you need to make two changes to

 Omit the --bare option in step 4; i.e., type